 When should I start doing a breast self-exam?

-The American Cancer Society recommends to start doing regular breast self-exam in your 20s so you can get to know what is normal for your breasts.
-Examine your breasts once a month, one week after your period starts when your breasts are less lumpy and/or tender due to hormonal changes.
+The American Cancer Society recommends to start doing a regular breast self-exam in your 20s so you can get to know what is normal for your breasts.
+Examine your breasts once a month, the week after your period starts, when your breasts are less lumpy and/or tender due to hormonal changes.
 If you no longer have a period because you use a contraceptive method that stops your period, you have had your uterus removed, or you are post-menopausal, do your BSE on the first day of every month or whenever you can best remember to do it.
 For example, if your birthday is May 11, you could pick the 11th day of each month.

 Clinical breast exam

-A clinical breast exam is the same as a self-exam except that a health care provider performs it instead of you.
+A clinical breast exam is the same as a self-exam except that a healthcare provider performs it instead of you.
 If you are under 40, it is recommended that you have a clinical breast exam every three years.
 After age 40, it is recommended that you have a clinical breast exam every year.